TCCS-13

 plopm -i 'ORIGINAL COARSENED' -v 'overpres' -s ',,1:217 ,,1:5' -translate '[-495000,-6.605e6]' -x '[0,95000]' -xunits km -xlnum 2 -y '[0,160000]' -yunits km -yformat .0f -ylnum 2 -xformat .0f -subfigs 1,2 -d 16,12 -cbsfax 0.1,0.95,0.8,0.02 -f 24 -cnum 5 -suptitle 0 -clabel 'Overpressure (p - p$_{lim}$) [bar], t=25 years' -delax 1 -remove 1,0,0,0 -t 'Troll aquifer model Coarsened version' -b '[-126.7,-1.1]' -c cet_diverging_rainbow_bgymr_45_85_c67 -save fig10bc

-Once installed, then you could adapt the coarsened generated files in the coarsened folder to run the optimization:
+Using the coarsened files from pycopm, you could adapt the exisiting files in the coarsened folder to run the optimization:

 Note